Polymarket page showing odds for "Eternal Salvation in New Heavens and New Earth by 2037?"

 Durability

 Rewards don’t have to be experienced directly, even in the best case scenario.
-Yes, many ideologies promise infinite rewards in the afterlife.
+Yes, many belief systems promise infinite rewards in the afterlife.
 But one can follow an ideology where they believe that they’ll land on the right side of history long after their death.
 In this case, even if the promise materializes, they won’t be there to witness its rewards directly.
 Nevertheless, the future vision is worth sufficiently for a lot of people.

 Humans are temporal creatures with hopeless aspirations towards infinity.
 The core of our suffering comes from inability to reconcile our aspirations with the cruel reality.
 Victor Frankl described that the core sources of meaning for humans come from one of the three possible sources: family, religion, and work.
 The common thread between all three is the attempt to connect with something that will outlive you.
 If we go all the way down to the genetic level, we see this struggle too.
 Evolutionarily, the meaning of our existence comes from providing a vehicle for our genes to survive just a little bit longer.